azavea/cloud-buster/README.md

                       [--donor-mask-name DONOR_MASK_NAME] [--tmp TMP]
 ```

 Uses AWS Batch jobs to process, in parallel, selected Sentinel-2 imagery to remove clouded areas.
-Requires `cloudbuster/gather.py` to be available uploaded to S3, and this location provided to the `meta-gather` process (`--gather`).
+Requires `cloudbuster/gather.py` to be available at an S3 or HTTP URI, and this location provided to the `meta-gather` process (`--gather`).
 The Batch job will run in the defined queue (`--jobqueue`) using the specified job definition (`--jobdef`).
 One may opt to see the batch job submission command without running it using `--dryrun`.

 The response from `filter.py` must be provided (`--response`), as well as a name to serve as the base of the filenames (`--name`) that will be saved to a specified S3 location (`--output-path`).
 The process will either be based on `L1C` or `L2A` Sentinel-2 tiles (`--kind`), which can be restricted to a desired bounding box (`--bounds-clip`).
 That imagery will be downloaded to a local cache, which can be set using the `--tmp` option (defaults to `/tmp`).